You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 THC dose is key:

-- Newbies: Stick to 2–5 mg of THC per serving.
+- Newbies: Stick to 2-5 mg THC per serving

 🏷️ Look at the Label

-- Watch for added sugars or weird ingredients.
+- Watch for added sugars or questionable ingredients

-- Confirm the cannabinoid profile—CBD, THC, or a combo?
+- Confirm the cannabinoid profile—CBD, THC, or combo?

 It’s a cannabis drink, not a frat kegger.
 Pace yourself.

-- Start low, go slow: Wait 30–60 minutes before another sip.
+- Start low, go slow: Wait 30-60 minutes before another sip—effects may vary person to person

-- Know your tolerance: It’s not a race.
-(Unless it’s a race to chill, then cool.)
+- Know your tolerance: It’s not a race (unless it’s a race to chill)

 - Stay hydrated: Cannabis is a plant.
 Plants need water.
 So do you.

-- Choose your vibe wisely: Safe, comfortable environments make for better trips.
+- Choose your setting wisely: Safe, comfortable environments make for better experiences

 The Future of Cannabis Beverages Looks...Sparkly

-- New infused drinks are launching with better flavors, higher concentrations of THC, and legit wellness perks.
+- New infused beverages are launching with better flavors and legit wellness perks

-The market is projected to grow big-time, and many cannabis-infused beverages will likely continue leading the charge.
+The market is projected to grow significantly, and cannabis-infused beverages will likely continue leading the charge as more consumers seek an alternative to alcohol.

 Cannabis Beverage FAQs (Because We Know You're Wondering)

-A: Usually 15-30 minutes thanks to emulsification magic.
-But effects of cannabis vary person to person.
+Usually 15-30 minutes thanks to emulsification, but the effects of cannabis vary person to person based on metabolism and body composition.

-A: Only if they contain THC.
-CBD drinks won’t get you lifted, just relaxed.
+Only if they contain THC.
+CBD drinks won’t get you high, just relaxed.

-A: Technically yes, but… don’t.
-Mixing can seriously intensify the effects.
+Technically, yes in states have legalized both, but… don’t.
+Mixing can seriously intensify effects.

-A: Some do.
-Drinks include natural juices or added sweeteners.
-Read the label.
+Some do.
+Drinks include natural juices or added sweeteners—read the label.

-A: Like any tonic or infused beverage, cool, dark places are ideal.
-Fridge = best.
+Like any tonic or infused beverage, cool, dark places are ideal.
+Fridge is best.